Published on January 9, 2022 – Last Updated on March 29, 2022

 The following information explores many popular types of diet and provides insight into whether each one would promote long term wellbeing or longevity by using healthy food:

 A vegan diet is used to describe the eating habits of those that follow a plant-based diet that excludes all meat and animal byproducts from their food choices [excludes fish, poultry & any meats.]
-This type of diet sometimes excludes other products such as eggs or dairy products if they are not raised humanely or environmentally sustainable.
+In addition, this type of diet sometimes excludes other products such as eggs or dairy products if they are not raised humanely or environmentally sustainable.

 A vegetarian diet excludes all meat (including red meat) and fish from the diet but may include dairy products and eggs.
 A Lacto-Ovo vegetarian will eat dairy and eggs, while a Lacto vegetarian follows a similar pattern to what vegans follow and includes dairy into their daily intake.
 A vegetarian follows as such as well as consuming eggs.